farshed/duofolio/README.md

 ## Why?

-One of the best ways to learn a language I've found, is by reading.
-However, readers frequently need to look up translations in their target language from a dictionary, which can disrupt concentration and immersion and make the experience less pleasing.
+One of the most effective ways to learn a language that I've found, is by consuming media in one's target language, particularly literature.
+However, novice speakers frequently need to look up translations in their target language.
+This context switching can disrupt concentration, preventing proper immersion.
 This is where Duofolio comes in.
-It has a built-in translation system to quickly look up words by simply selecting them, without breaking your flow.
+It's a mobile ebook reader with built-in support for translation, allowing users to quickly look up words in their target language by simply selecting them, preserving your flow and immersion.
 <br><br>
 Duofolio supports bidirectional translation in more than a hundred languages.